godlaska/Stock-Ticker/README.md

 ## 📌 Note

-This project was built for educational purposes as a final project submission for **CSE383: Web Application Programming** at Miami University.
+This project was built for educational purposes as a final project submission for **CSE383: Web Application Programming** at Miami University of Ohio.
 It focuses on secure authentication, dynamic data integration, and a responsive, user-friendly interface.
 This project was initially committed to a private GitLab which makes actual commit history is unavailable.
 See the attached commit.txt for the log.